 Ultimate Direction Ultra Vesta 4.0

-The Ultimate Direction Ultra Vesta is a great pack, and at $135, a more reasonable purchase than our staff favorite, the Nathan VaporHowe.
+The Ultimate Direction Ultra Vesta is a solid hydration vest, and at $135, a more reasonable purchase than our women's favorite, the Nathan VaporHowe.
 We thought it was comfortable and practical, capable of joining you on almost any adventure you could throw at it.
 This pack may not have all the bells and whistles of the VaporHowe, but it does have a good selection of pockets and a great soft flask hydration system, ideal for runners who prefer front water storage over a rear bladder and hose.
 Recently updated, the new version has stretch mesh on the sides and 3 liters more storage than before.